-Ancillary testing should be performed including microbiology/cultures for infectious disease, metabolic screening (particularly in younger children), toxicology, vitreous testing for biochemistry, genetic testing (see Sections 6.4 and 6.5), and other testing as indicated by the autopsy findings.
-Taking a sample for toxicology is recommended in all sudden unexpected deaths.180
+Ancillary testing should be performed including microbiology/ cultures for infectious disease, metabolic screening (particularly in younger children), toxicology, vitreous testing for biochemistry, genetic testing (see Sections 6.4 and 6.5), and other testing as indicated by the autopsy findings.
+Taking a sample for toxicology is recommended in all sudden unexpected deaths.

-Samples for genetic testing should be saved at the time of autopsy from every sudden death case.^{2,181} Ideally, two of the following three should be saved: a small piece of fresh frozen heart, a small piece of fresh frozen spleen/liver/ thymus, and EDTA blood.
+Samples for genetic testing should be saved at the time of autopsy from every sudden death case.
+Ideally, two of the following three should be saved: a small piece of fresh frozen heart, a small piece of fresh frozen spleen/liver/thymus, and EDTA blood.
 If RNAlater (ThermoFisher Scientific, Waltham, MA, USA) or similar reagent to preserve DNA at room temperature is available, fresh tissue can be transported in this to the referral genetic center without need for freezing.

-The heart should be examined thoroughly67 and at least 7-10 samples taken for histology.
+The heart should be examined thoroughly and at least 7-10 samples taken for histology.
 Cardiovascular disease is the leading cause of sudden death in the young and is divided into two major groups: morphologically positive (eg, congenital heart disease, coronary artery disease, and cardiomyopathy) and morphologically normal hearts.
-Combined with negative toxicology, those with morphologically normal hearts have been labeled as having "autopsy-negative sudden unexplained death" or "sudden arrhythmic death (syndrome) or SAD(S)."182 Samples should always be taken, even from a macroscopically normal heart, as histology may reveal inflammation and cardiomyopathies.
-Always consider sudden unexpected death in epilepsy (SUDEP) and sudden death in alcohol misuse (SUDAM)183 where clinical history and circumstances are important.
-Pathologists and clinicians should not overinterpret findings in the heart at autopsy such as nonsignificant coronary artery disease, etc.184
+Combined with negative toxicology, those with morphologically normal hearts.
+Combined death" or "sudden arrhythmic death (syndrome) or SAD(S)."
+Samples should always be taken, even from a macroscopically normal heart, as histology may reveal inflammation and cardiomyopathies.
+Always consider sudden unexpected death in epilepsy (SUDEP) and sudden death in alcohol misuse (SUDAM) where clinical history and circumstances are important.
+Pathologists and clinicians should not overinterpret findings in the heart at autopsy such as nonsignificant coronary artery disease, etc.